20 Popular Blogs And What They Are Doing Right

 MomDot is a popular craft and lifestyle blog with a ton of great craft tutorials and ideas.

 With a lot of links from sites like the New York Times, Buzzfeed, MSN, CNN, and so on, it looks like the owner has done a bit of HARO link building.
 However, because Stephanie, the site owner, creates helpful, useful, and easy-to-implement craft tutorials, the site picks up a lot of natural links in round-up posts around the web.

-The content is quite varied, creating recipes, how to make slime, printables, craft tutorials, and so on, but it stills seems to do well on social – especially Pinterest.
+The content is quite varied, creating recipes, how to make slime (check out our slime business names), printables, craft tutorials, and so on, but it stills seems to do well on social – especially Pinterest.
 Ultimately, it's a typical mom blog that is doing well creating content for its target audience.